Tips for Startups on how to be more productive at work

 9. Think Parkinson’s Law

-“Work expands so as to fill the time available for its completion” – C. N. Parkinson
+“Work expands to fill the time available for its completion” – C. N. Parkinson

-Mentioned back in 1955, the quote above related to politics, namely bureaucracy.
-However, in recent years, it’s grown more popular because it perfectly describes a modern phenomenon.
+As mentioned in 1955, the quote above related to politics, namely bureaucracy.
+However, it’s grown more popular in recent years because it perfectly describes a modern phenomenon.

 One way to manage time on product development is to chop the deadline in half, eliminate distractions, focus on your goal, and ship your product.